 The iPhone SE is currently available in silver, gold, Space Grey and Rose Gold options.
 The iPhone SE 2 is likely to be available in silver, gold, and Space Grey - like the iPhone 8.
 The Rose Gold and gold version have kind of merged in the iPhone 8 and it is likely that the new iPhone SE will also offer this new brassier gold colour option rather than two gold options.

-Another possibility - if Apple is working on an extensive redesign of the handset, us that it may also feature a glass back - allowing for wireless charging, a feature introduced with the iPhone 8 and iPhone X. This could mean the new iPhone SE 2 will look more like the all-glass iPhone 4.
+Another possility is that the new iPhone SE could have a glass back - allowing for wireless charging, a feature introduced with the iPhone 8 and iPhone X. This could mean the new iPhone SE 2 has a retro air to it - as it could look like the all-glass iPhone 4.

 The images appeared on a Chinese social network site, and it's not clear how trustworthy they are.

 Slashleaks has posted an image allegedly showing the chassis of the iPhone SE 2 in two colours - gold and Rose Gold.
 And they fairly clearly have glass backs, which suggests support for wireless charging.